TwilioDevEd/sdk-starter-tools/README.md

 ## Docker Compose - Integration Testing of SDK Starter Kits using Docker Compose

+Before running this integration test, you will need a .env file in the test directory, as well as an appsettings.json file (for C# configuration).
+Both of these will need all of the Twilio credentials and service ids for the integration tests to pass.

-By combining the Docker files with an integration test for each SDK Starter Kit, we can run the integration tests against each of the SDK Starter Kits with one command
+By combining the Docker files with an integration test for each SDK Starter Kit, we can run the integration tests against each of the SDK Starter Kits with one command:

 `docker-compose up`

 As it stands now, all test output goes to the console, and it is a little jumbled in with the startup from each of the SDK Starter Kits.
 Future improvements could include some way to link this in with a test runner or report that shows an overall status for all builds.

 If this can be tied to a test runner, then this piece could also be built into continuous integration testing.

 ## Merging Front End Web Changes for SDK Starter Kits for Web